davidlin0241/Simplify/README.md

 # Simplify
 Make complicated text understandable for your audience

-Partners: Enkhlen Khurelbaatar, Xinrong Jiang, and Brendan Leahy

-Incomplete implementation (uses predetermined text and highlights)
+Completed website design and functionality but uses predetermined text and highlights (out of scope for the time)

 Medium article detailing process: https://medium.com/@enkhulek/simplify-a-website-that-make-complicated-text-more-understandable-for-your-audience-ee414e87f0ed